Written by Sulochana Uthirapathi · Last updated January 2026

 What Does ICA Look For in a Singapore PR Application?

-Singapore receives tens of thousands of PR applications every year, but approvals remain limited.
-ICA does not use a fixed formula.
-Decisions are made based on overall merit and the country’s evolving demographic and economic needs.
+Singapore receives tens of thousands of Permanent Residency applications each year, but approvals remain selective.
+The Immigration & Checkpoints Authority (ICA) does not rely on a fixed scoring formula.
+Instead, each application is assessed holistically, taking into account Singapore’s evolving demographic and economic priorities.

-• Contribute to the economy and local workforce
+- Contribute meaningfully to Singapore’s economy and local workforce

-• Demonstrate integration through employment, family and community involvement
+- Demonstrate integration via work, family ties, or community involvement

 Who Is Eligible to Apply for Singapore PR?